 Talk to a Red Bull Lawsuit Lawyer for Free

-If you or a loved one suffered a sudden health problem like a heart attack or stroke, think about energy drink consumption just before the incident occurred.
-Did you just have a Red Bull?
-Have you been drinking Red Bull regularly for years?
+If you or a loved one suffered a sudden health problem like a heart attack or stroke, think about your energy drink consumption just before the incident occurred.
 You might have a legal case that can help you deal with medical bills, lost wages, and other losses.
-John Foy & Associates can help.
-Let us give you a FREE consultation.
-Call us at 404-400-4000 or fill out the form to your right and get your FREE consultation today.